 - 2 tbsp garlic ginger paste

-- 1 1/2 tbsp tomato paste diluted to the consistency of tomato sauce
+- 1 1/2 tbsp tomato paste plus enough water to dilute it to the consistency of tomato sauce

 - 4 tbsp vegetable oil

 - Place the onions in a microwave safe dish and cover loosely.
 Microwave at 70 percent until the onions are soft and translucent.
 This takes 10 minutes in my 1100 watt microwave.
 I can't predict how long it will take in yours...

 Remove the onions from the microwave.
 Be careful.
 They will be hot.
 Let them cool slightly.
 Place the onions, 2 tbsp vegetable oil and 1 cup of warm water in a blender and puree until smooth.
 Set aside.

 In a small bowl, combine the mix powder, paprika, Kashmiri chili powder, madras curry powder, kasoor methi and salt.
 This is your spice mix.